Obsidian-Cloud/EZModuleManager/README.md

 Just make sure that you call `import_modlist` before your routes fire up.
 It needs to be initialized before your app actually starts functioning.
 Otherwise, functions get called, functions aren't registered, no keys, no values, no fun.

 ---
-## 2. Registering your functions using the Registry
+## 2. Registering your functions with the Registry

 Now that the ```module_manager``` has the names of your modules ( ```module_A```, ```module_B```, ```module_C``` ), we need to register the functions from ```module_A.py``` and ```module_B.py``` with the ```registry``` using `register_func`.
 It's easier than it sounds, trust me.